 Rapid immigration to the American colonies in the mid-eighteenth century nearly doubled the land occupied by colonists in the previous 150 years.
 Members of the Moravian Church, a Protestant denomination, helped to advance this fervent pace of immigration.
 The sitter in the portrait Young Moravian Girl likely immigrated to the colonies at this time.
 Originally from the historical Central European countries of Moravia and Bohemia (now part of the current day Czech Republic and Germany), the Moravians came to America for two important reasons: missionary work and religious freedom.

 The height of Moravian persecution occurred during the Protestant Reformation, when Moravians and other Protestant reformers accused the Catholic Church of corruption and abuse of religious doctrine.
 The American colonies provided the Moravians with a safe haven to practice their faith and an opportunity to further their ecumenical and missionary efforts.
 Their missionary efforts extended as far as the West Indies and South Africa, making them the most active missionaries of the eighteenth-century.
 The Moravians began to migrate in waves from Germany to the American colonies in 1735.
 Emigrating with an established community ensured the Moravians greater success in the new world than other immigrants who came independently or with few resources.
 Moravians traveled in ships owned by their church, so they were not charged exorbitant prices for the passage.
-Additionally, journeying with community members and family provided stable emotional and physical support so that practical the needs of building a new community could quickly commence upon arrival in the colonies.
+Additionally, journeying with community members and family provided stable emotional and physical support so that the practical needs of building a new community could quickly commence upon arrival in the colonies.

 The Moravians settled in Pennsylvania, one of the most religiously-tolerant locations in the colonies thanks to the Quaker principles of William Penn.
 Their settlement, named Bethlehem, became a base of operations for the Moravian missionaries to help spread the word of God to the Native Americans through conversion to Christianity.
 The former Bishop of the Moravian Church Joseph Mortimer Levering wrote that, “the uncertainty of [the Moravians’] situation in Saxony [Germany] . . . might compel them to cross the ocean to find liberty and peace, and that such a settlement in Pennsylvania might then be not only a center of missionary operations but also a refuge for people leaving Bohemia and Moravia to seek freedom of conscience.”
 In order to emigrate, however, members of the community had to be given permission by community elders.
 The needs of the community were always placed above those of the individual and as such, elders considered the demographic needs of the missions first and not which individuals desired to go.